 Despite these daunting circumstances, Chicago is fighting back.
-The city and surrounding areas are home to several drug and alcohol treatment centers, which have given individuals who struggle with substance use a second chance at having a normal life.
+The city and surrounding areas are home to several drug and alcohol treatment centers, which have given individuals who struggle with substance use a second chance at living a normal life.
 These centers employ an army of psychologists and social workers who have dedicated their lives to caring for and treating individuals with drug and alcohol problems.
 One of these specialists is Ina Sherman, a recovering alcoholic herself, who is now a certified drug counselor at the Chapman Center in Evanston.
-Ina sat down with us to discuss her role in the fight against addiction and to discuss her own views on how addiction is treated today.
+Ina sat down with us to discuss her role in stopping addiction in its tracks and to discuss her own views on how addiction is treated today.

 Can you tell us a little bit about where you work and what you do there?